willcott/move-more/README.md

-# move-more README
+# Timers VSCode Extension

-This is the README for your extension "move-more".
+This is the README for your extension "timers".
 After writing up a brief description, we recommend including the following sections.

 ## Features